CameronStuartSmith/reactnd-project-myreads-starter/README.md

 ## Udacity

-This project was created for a udacity course using their starter repo for the repository.
+This project was created for a udacity course using their starter repository.
 [Template](https://github.com/udacity/reactnd-project-myreads-starter)

 ## Create React App